*Islam is a pure monotheistic religion which teaches worship the creator, and not his creations. GOD is ONE and only HE is worthy of worship.

 So saying or calling one self as desh bhakt is unislamic, but calling a person desh premi is allowed.

-* Bharat Mata ki Jai: Mata means Mother in English and MA in Hindi or Urdu; so, linguistically no issues in saying Bharat Mata ki Jai.
+* Bharat Mata ki Jai: Bharat is name of country and Mata means motherland, or Mother in English, MA in Hindi or Urdu; so, linguistically no issues in saying Bharat Mata ki Jai.

-But, in Hindu religion, word Mata is used for Hindu Goddess like Durga mata, Kali mata, Sita mata or Mata Rani etc..which is unislamic.
+Also, in Hindu religion, word Mata is used for Hindu Goddess like Durga mata, Kali mata, Sita mata or Mata Rani etc..

 Hinduism being a polytheist religion where you can worship the creations as well, so Hindus do not have a problem with worshiping creations; but, in Islam it is strictly prohibited.